vectordotdev/vector/rfcs/2020-03-17-2064-event-driven-observability.md

 instrumentation points to users.
 Particularly for metrics, this can be very valuable.

-## Prior Art

-This work is based primarily on the implementation within Timber's closed-source hosted service (https://timber.io).
-We can't use it because it's written in Elixir.

-It also builds on top of the excellent work done on the `tracing` and `metrics` crates.
-While it presents a different API for contributors, it still uses the full flexibility and performance of these great libraries under the hood.

 ## Guide-level Proposal

 At any point in the code where something happens that a user might want to